Reserve Bank of Australia Annual Report – 2010

 The Reserve Bank in the Community

-In addition to its head office located in New South Wales, the Reserve Bank has offices in Victoria, Queensland, South Australia and Western Australia.1 This network of Regional Offices is an important component of the Reserve Bank’s presence in the community, fostering greater communication with members of the public, business, government and academia in their respective States and facilitating events involving the Reserve Bank in their local area.
+In addition to its Head Office located in Sydney, the Reserve Bank has offices in Melbourne, Brisbane, Adelaide and Perth.
+These offices play an important role in the Bank's business liaison program and form a key component of the Bank's communication with members of the public, business, government and academia in their respective states.

-In addition to their representational role, the Regional Offices are a key component of the Reserve Bank’s business liaison program.
-Since 2001, the Bank has systematically built relationships across a broad cross-section of the business community, with a view to gaining first-hand insights into conditions in different industries and regions within the national economy.
-The staff involved in the regional liaison program have built up a pool of over 1,500 regular contacts around the country, visiting about 100 of them each month.
-The information obtained is reported in detail to Head Office and incorporated into the material prepared for monthly Board meetings and in the quarterly Statement on Monetary Policy.
-In this way, information obtained from liaison is used as a complement to standard sources, such as data from the Australian Bureau of Statistics and business surveys, in forming the Reserve Bank’s assessment of the economy.
+Since 2001, the Reserve Bank has devoted significant resources systematically to building relationships across a broad cross-section of the business community, with a view to gaining first-hand insights into conditions in different industries and regions within the national economy.
+The staff involved in the business liaison program have built up a pool of over 1,500 regular contacts around the country, with information from liaison meetings reported in detail to Head Office and incorporated in the material prepared for monthly Board meetings and in the quarterly Statement on Monetary Policy.
+In this way, information obtained from liaison is used as a complement to standard sources, such as data from the Australian Bureau of Statistics and business surveys, in forming the Bank's assessments of the economy.

 Museum of Australian Currency Notes

-The Museum, which opened in March 2005, exhibits the story of Australia’s currency notes against the background of the nation’s broader history.
-After an introductory stage on developments before Federation, which includes Australia’s first gold coins, visitors can review the various series of notes produced since the first Australian notes in 1913–1915.
-The final stage in the Museum focuses on Australia’s polymer banknotes, including information on their design, security, recycling and other features.
-As well as viewing the original notes, visitors can learn about the men and women represented on the notes over the years, the artwork used in their design and some of the key historical episodes in Australian history through the Museum’s displays of archival film, photographs and documents.
+The Reserve Bank's Museum contains a permanent collection as well as periodic displays, and held several exhibitions in the past year associated with the Bank's 50th anniversary.
+The permanent collection exhibits the story of Australia's banknotes against the background of the nation's broader history.
+It displays the types of money used before Federation, ranging from a rum bottle used in early colonial days to Australia's first gold coins.
+Visitors then view the various banknotes produced since the first Australian note series in 1913–1915.
+The final stage of the Museum focuses on Australia's polymer banknotes, including information on their design, security features and potential for recycling.
+When viewing the collection, visitors can observe the evolution of Australian identity as expressed through Australia's currency, learn about the men and women represented on the banknotes and the artwork used in their design.
+The banknotes are presented alongside displays of key episodes in Australian history captured in archival film, photographs and documents.

-About 8,650 people visited the Museum in 2006/07.
-The museum has been particularly popular with school groups, many of which receive a short presentation on the Reserve Bank or, in the case of senior students, a talk on the Australian economy.
-Most of the information in the Museum is on the Reserve Bank’s website, where visitors can also take a virtual tour of the Museum.
-Around 160,000 people visited the Museum online in the past year, over half from other countries.
+Nearly 13,000 people visited the Museum in 2009/10, including around 1,500 visitors on Australia Day 2010, which was a record daily attendance with many visitors attracted by the anniversary displays.
+Attendance was also boosted by the Reserve Bank's participation in History Week.
+The Museum remains popular with school groups, with many of these groups receiving a short presentation on the role of the Bank or, in the case of senior economics students, a talk on the Australian economy.
+Most of the information in the Museum is on the Bank's website, which was redesigned in 2010; there were around 570,000 page views/downloads of information from the Museum site in the past year, with around one-third of users of the site being from other countries.

-For many years the Bank has contributed towards the cost of a monthly survey of inflation expectations, undertaken by the Melbourne Institute of Applied Economic and Social Research at the University of Melbourne, and a quarterly survey of union inflation and wage expectations, undertaken by the Workplace Research Centre at the University of Sydney.
+In 2009/10, the Reserve Bank continued its longstanding contribution towards the cost of a monthly survey of inflation expectations undertaken by the Melbourne Institute of Applied Economic and Social Research at the University of Melbourne, and a quarterly survey of union inflation and wage expectations undertaken by the Workplace Research Centre at the University of Sydney.

-The Reserve Bank continued its support for the International Journal of Central Banking, the primary objectives of which are to disseminate first-class policy-relevant and applied research on central banking and to promote communication among researchers both inside and outside central banks.
-The Bank continued its support of the International Accounting Standards Committee Foundation following completion in 2005 of the initial five-year support plan, and also its long-standing practice of contributing to the Group of Thirty in support of its program of research and publications in the area of international finance.
+The Reserve Bank continued to provide financial support for the International Journal of Central Banking, the primary objectives of which are to disseminate first-class policy-relevant and applied research on central banking and to promote communication among researchers both inside and outside central banks.
+The Bank continued its support of the International Accounting Standards Committee Foundation, with the last of three pledges following completion in 2005 of the initial five-year support plan, and also its longstanding practice of contributing to the Group of Thirty's program of research and publications in the area of international finance.

 Financial assistance to Australian universities each year includes contributions towards the costs of their organising conferences in economics and closely related fields.
-In 2006/07, these conferences included the annual Conference for PhD Students in Economics and Business, held at the Australian National University; the Economic Society of Australia’s 35th Conference of Economists, held at Curtin University; the 12th Melbourne Money and Finance Conference, held at the University of Melbourne; the 12th Australasian Macroeconomic Workshop, held at La Trobe University; the Australasian Meeting of the Econometric Society, held at the University of Queensland; the University of New South Wales’ 19th Australasian Finance and Banking Conference; and the Financial Integrity Research Network Doctoral Tutorial, held at the University of Technology Sydney.
-The Bank was also a sponsor of the Melbourne Centre for Financial Studies’ inaugural International Distinguished Lecture, delivered by Mervyn King, Governor of the Bank of England.
+In 2009/10, these conferences included the 22nd Conference for PhD Students in Economics and Business, held at the University of Western Australia; the Economic Society of Australia's 38th Conference of Economists, held at the University of Adelaide; the 21st Annual East Asian Seminar on Economics – ‘A Pacific Rim Perspective on the Financial Crisis’; the 15th Melbourne Money and Finance Conference; the Australasian Meeting of the Econometric Society, held at the Australian National University; the University of New South Wales 22nd Australasian Finance and Banking Conference; the Financial Integrity Research Network PhD Tutorial and the Paul Woolley Conference, both held at the University of Technology, Sydney; the National Honours Colloquium and the 5th Annual Workshop on Macroeconomic Dynamics, both at the University of New South Wales; a conference focusing on econometrics and applied time series in honour of Professor Adrian Pagan; and the Asia Pacific Group's Money Laundering Conference.
+The Reserve Bank is also continuing to support a research project on real-time forecasting, convened by Professor Shaun Vahey of the Australian National University.

-In conjunction with APRA, the Bank has continued sponsorship of the Brian Gray Scholarship Program, initiated in 2002 in memory of a former senior officer of the Reserve Bank and APRA; three scholarships were awarded under this program in 2007, two for honours year studies and the other for a Bachelor of Science degree majoring in Statistics, Finance and Mathematics, all at the Australian National University.
+In conjunction with APRA, the Reserve Bank has continued sponsorship of the Brian Gray Scholarship Program, initiated in 2002 in memory of a former senior officer of the Bank and APRA.
+Two scholarships were awarded under this program in 2010, one for PhD studies at the Australian Centre for Economic Research on Health at the University of Queensland, and the other for Honours studies for Bachelor of Commerce and Finance and Bachelor of Laws and Legal Practice at Flinders University.
+The cost to the Bank of these scholarships in 2009/10 was $12,500.

-During the year, the Reserve Bank made its fifth annual contribution of $50,000 to the Financial Markets Foundation for Children, of which the Governor is Chairman; along with several other Australian financial institutions, the Bank is committed to support the Foundation to this extent for a further five years.
-In July 2007, in its second public event to raise funds, the Governor addressed the Anika Foundation, which was established in 2005 to raise funds to support research into adolescent depression and suicide.
+During the year the Reserve Bank made its eighth annual contribution of $50,000 to the Financial Markets Foundation for Children, of which the Governor is Chairman.
+In July 2010, in its fifth public event to raise funds, the Governor addressed the Anika Foundation, which was established in 2005 to support research into adolescent depression and suicide.